hariketsheth/Swaasthaya/README.md

 ## 🧠 Challenges we ran into
 - Due to the difference in the time zones and works, it was a bit difficult to fix a common time and collaborate but we managed to get the project done in time.
-- None of the teammates were much acuqainted with usage of Holaplex and how to incorporate it in the idea, we had to do research while working on the project.
+- None of the teammates were much acquainted with usage of Holaplex and how to incorporate it in the idea, we had to do research while working on the project.

 <br>